ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 4. There are a total of `145` subscript pointers in each vanilla Gen IV game (and to reiterate, this starts at `0`, so from subscript pointer ID `0` to subscript pointer ID `144`).

 :::info
-You can find examples of subscript pointers in action in [Subscript Pointers (One Step Closer to Applying the Actual Effects)](#subscript-pointers-one-step-closer-to-applying-the-actual-effects) and [One More Example Breakdown - Raichu, Use Volt Tackle!](#one-more-example-breakdown).
+You can find examples of subscript pointers in action in [Subscript Pointers](#subscript-pointers) and [One More Example Breakdown - Raichu, Use Volt Tackle!](#one-more-example-breakdown).
 :::

 Now, let's get started with moving it!